yt-project/yt/doc/source/analyzing/objects.rst

 Often, when operating interactively or via the scripting interface, it is convenient to save an object or multiple objects out to disk and then restart the calculation later.
-Personally, I found this most useful when dealing with identification of clumps and contours (see :ref:`cookbook` for a recipe on how to find clumps and the API documentation for both :mod:`~yt.analysis_modules.level_sets.contour_finder.identify_contours` and :mod:`~yt.analysis_modules.level_sets.clump_handling.Clump`) where the identification step can be quite time-consuming, but the analysis may be relatively fast.
+For example, this is useful after clump finding (:ref:`clump_finding`), which can be very time consuming.
 Typically, the save and load operations are used on 3D data objects.  ``yt`` has a separate set of serialization operations for 2D objects such as projections.